mikependon/RepoDB/README.md

 To contribute, you can find a [for-grabs](https://github.com/mikependon/RepoDb/issues?q=is%3Aissue+is%3Aopen+label%3A%22for+grabs%22) item and issue a PR.
 Otherwise, you may create a [new issue](https://github.com/mikependon/RepoDb/issues/new) for us to look-at and discuss.

 If you wish to contribute to the documentation site, it is hosted in the [RepoDb.NET](https://github.com/mikependon/RepoDb.NET) repository.
-You expertise is needed to correct the forms, if needed.
+Your expertise is needed to correct the forms, if needed.

-Your biggest contribution is to utilize and share this solution to the other developers.
+Your biggest contribution is to utilize and share this library to the other developers.

 - Blog it
 - Discuss it